IPGeolocation/ip-geolocation-api-jquery-sdk/README.md

 ## Geolocation Lookup

-There are four functions that you can use to get geolocation from IPGeolocation API.
-Here are those functions:
+There are four way to query geolocation from IPGeolocation API.
+You can use the following functions to get the geolocation as you require.

 ```javascript
 // Query geolocation for the calling machine's IP address